Japanese Electronic Resources

 - News Flashes - Approximately 1000 news flashes per day virtually in real-time.

 - Article Archive Search - 500-200 articles updated per day.
-Backfile goes as far back as 1975.
+Backfile goes as far back as 1876-1961 and 1975.
 Sources include major business and financial newspapers published by Nikkei such as the Nikkei and Nikkei Business Daily.

 - Corporate Profiles - Data compiled for over 20,000 Japanese firms including basic corporate information and financial data.